fgs76100/UVM_Simplified/basic/lesson3-agent/README.md

 endclass
 ```

-let's recap what happens in the `body` task, where you specify how the sequences to be executed
+let's recap what happens in the `body` task where you specify how the sequences to be executed

 1. we create the data item `this.req` through UVM factory.
 2. register the requeset using `start_item(this.req)`